 If you’re not sure where to start looking for secured credit cards for a 600 credit score, WalletHub has picked out a few examples of popular offers.

 I agree, secured cards are best for a 600 credit score.
-Discover it Secured has a $0 annual fee and gives 1%-2% cash back on purchases.
+The Discover it® Secured Credit Card has a $0 annual fee and gives 1 - 2% cash back on purchases.
 It requires a $200 security deposit to open the account and set the credit limit.
-The Capital One Secured Mastercard also has a $0 annual fee.
+The Capital One Platinum Secured Credit Card also has a $0 annual fee.
 The required deposit is $49, $99 or $200, based on creditworthiness.
 But no matter what your deposit is, you’re always guaranteed at least a $200 credit limit.

 If you pay your secured card’s bill on time for a few months, you’ll improve to the fair credit range, which starts at 640, in no time.
 Then you’ll be able to qualify for cards with slightly better terms, including store cards for your favorite retailers.